Overkill: Thrash Metal Vets Return with "The Grinding Wheel," Feb. 2017

 "Midnight, dark sky...OVERKILL WILL NEVER DIE!"

-...which brings us to the present day...Overkill's most recent studio disc, White Devil Armory, was unleashed in July of 2014 and was met with an ecstatic response from the band's faithful "Blood Metal Donors."
+White Devil Armory was unleashed in July of 2014 and was met with an ecstatic response from the band's faithful "Blood Metal Donors."
 W.D.A. actually managed to crack the Billboard Top 40 album chart in its first week of release, reaching a position of #31.
-Not bad for a bunch of thrashers with 30 years of recording under their studded belts.
+Not bad for a bunch of thrashers with 30 years under their studded belts.
 As usual, Overkill supported the release with near-endless touring around the globe, bringing their blue collar metal to the masses.

 I was lucky enough to catch Overkill live for the first time since 1994 (yes, it had been TWENTY YEARS!) in late 2014 and I can vouch for their continued intensity and power on the concert stage.
 If they hit your area, you are well advised to buy a ticket and prepare for the thrashing of your life!!

-Historikill is a fitting way to celebrate Overkill's three-plus decades in the trenches of metal, and sets the stage nicely for for the new album.
+Historikill celebrated Overkill's three-plus decades in the trenches of metal, and set the stage nicely for the new album.
 Here's hoping that they will keep producing their brand of skull crushing old school thrash for another 30 years!

-Mark your calendars, thrashers, and prepare to face the Grinding Wheel in February 2017!
+Prepare to face The Grinding Wheel in 2017!

 1. "Mean Green Killing Machine"